ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/_component-interface-angular.md

 |    // from its getModel() method.
 The event is the FilterChangedEvent
 |    // that the grid fires.
 |    onParentModelChanged(parentModel: any, event: FilterChangedEvent): void;
 |
+|    // Optional methods
+|
+|    // A hook to perform any necessary operations when the column definition is updated.
+|    refresh?(params: IFloatingFilterParams): void;
+|
 |    // Gets called every time the popup is shown, after the GUI returned in
 |    // getGui is attached to the DOM.
 If the filter popup is closed and re-opened, this method is